Bhutan–China border: Sakteng Wildlife Sanctuary

 On 2 June 2020, China raised a new dispute over territory that has never come up in boundary talks earlier.
 In the virtual meeting of the Global Environment Facility (GEF), China objected to a grant for the Sakteng Wildlife Sanctuary in eastern Bhutan's Trashigang District claiming that the area was disputed.

 Three Step Roadmap MoU

-On October 14 2021, Bhutan and China signed an MoU for a three step roadmap to expedite boundary negotiation talks.
-Boundary negotiations between Bhutan and China had been initiated in 1984, but had seen little progress in the previous 5 years, initially due to the Dhoklam crisis and later due to the pandemic.
+On October 14, 2021, Bhutan and China signed a MoU for a three step roadmap to expedite boundary negotiation talks.
+Boundary negotiations between Bhutan and China had been initiated in 1984, but had seen little progress in the previous 5 years, initially due to the Doklam crisis and later due to the coronavirus pandemic.
 The talks would not cover the trijunction area between India, Bhutan and China.
-As per a 2012 understanding between India and China, the trijunction areas would only be resolved only by consultation with all three involved parties.
+As per a 2012 understanding between India and China, the trijunction areas would only be resolved by consultation with all three involved parties.

 Historical maps

 Historical maps of the border area from west to east in the International Map of the World and Operational Navigation Chart, mid-late 20th century: